davidcalikes/Marvelous-Matching/docs/README.md

 <img src="./readme_images/new_animal_modal.png">

-I achieved this by adding a grayscale filter to the images that were confusing to the user and removing the box-shadow effect to make them more 2 dimensional and less functional.
+I achieved this by adding a grayscale filter to the images that were confusing to the user and removing the box-shadow effect to make them more 2 dimensional and less functional looking.

 <br>